gotechnica/technica-expo-app/api/README.md

 ## Installation
 Once in the virtualenv, run `pip3 install -r requirements.txt`.
 This installs the required packages.

+## `config.py`
+Rename config.ex.py (or make a duplicate if you want to refer back to the example file) as `config.py`.
+This file is used to customize various parts of your application, such as MongoDB connections, admin access codes, etc...

 # Running
 To run the server, just run `python3 server.py`.
 The Flask server is then accessible from http://127.0.0.1:5000/.